Alex Brundle: GP3 Series

-On 13 May 2012, Brundle obtained points in his debut race with a 10th-place finish at the Feature Race of the Spanish Grand Prix.
+On 13 May 2012, Brundle obtained points in his debut race with a tenth-place finish at the Feature Race of the Spanish Grand Prix.
 He then subsequently achieved 8th place in the sprint race the following day.

-On 29 July 2012 Brundle took his first GP3 podium finish in race 2 of the Budapest event.
+On 29 July 2012, Brundle took his first GP3 podium finish in race 2 of the Budapest event.

 Formula E

-Alex Brundle signed on 12 February 2014 to become part of the Formula E Drivers Club in the new FIA championship for electric vehicles.
+Brundle signed on 12 February 2014 to become part of the Formula E Drivers Club in the new FIA championship for electric vehicles.